-Because each person’s situation is unique, the office simply asks that any interested student meet with us.
-In the case of First Year Students, the office asks that any interested student contact us during the summer so that we can discuss their situation.
+Each students situation is unique, the office simply asks that any interested student meet with us by setting up an appointment by emailing firstname.lastname@example.org or by calling 315-229-5537.
+In the case of First Year Students, the office asks that any interested student contact us right away so that we can assist with navigating any requirements.
 Documentation requirements vary by situation.
 The director or assistant director will talk to the student about documentation during the initial conversation.
 No student should delay meeting with Student Accessibility Services out of concern for not having appropriate paperwork.

 The evaluation process will generate a list of potential reasonable accommodations that will then be reviewed based on potential effectiveness, preferences of the requestor, maximum level of integration, and the potential for an undue financial or administrative burden.

-Useful information for individuals who have recently been receiving services from a public school system: The information requested would most likely be contained in the Psycho-Educational Evaluation from your most recent evaluation.
-Some of the information may also be contained in an IEP, 504 Plan, or Transition Plan.
+Useful information for individuals who have recently been receiving services from a private or public school system: The information requested would most likely be contained in the Psycho-Educational Evaluation from your most recent evaluation.
+Some of the information may also be contained in an Individualized Educational Plan (IEP), 504 Plan, or Transition Plan.
 You must request this information separately from your high school transcripts.

 For individuals who are or have been recently receiving services from a state rehabilitation agency; much of the requested information will be contained in your most recent eligibility evaluation and/or your vocational plan.